 How Could I Have Been Exposed to TCE?

 TCE is a colorless, odorless liquid that evaporates quickly.
 When it is accidentally spilled or purposefully dumped at industrial sites, it can soak into the ground and contaminate a broad area.
-People near this area can be exposed through contaminated drinking water.
 Because TCE is a volatile chemical, it can seep out of contaminated soil and water and cause what’s known as “vapor intrusion” in nearby buildings and homes.

 The New York State Department of Health warns that there are many ways people can be exposed to TCE, including: